nithishkumarr05/ProU_Track1/README.md

 - This is a **frontend-only** application designed for demonstration purposes
 - All data is managed through mock data and local storage
 - The application is optimized for modern browsers
-- Responsive design works on mobile, tablet, and desktop devices
+- Responsive design works on mobile and desktop devices
 - All features are fully functional without requiring a backend server